JaneySprings/DotNet.Meteor/README.md

 ## Limitations

 * The application's Hot Reload is not available.
-We are working to implement feature.
+We are working on implementing this feature.
 * XAML Intellisence is not available.